-Running is one of those sports you can pick up at any point, at any skill level and you won't even need any special gear either – although some is recommended for added comfort, like decent running shoes, a good running watch and some running headphones wouldn't hurt either.
-If you want to get fit in 2020 and have been thinking about staring to run regularly, we'll give five reasons why you should start running and some tips on what to wear, too.
+Running is one of those sports you can pick up at any point, at any skill level and you won't even need any special gear either – although some is recommended for added comfort, like the best running shoes, a good running watch and some running headphones wouldn't hurt either.
+To help convince you, here are five reasons why you should start running.
+We've got some tips on what to wear, too.

 Running regularly has a range of benefits, including improved physical and mental health, but it can also make you sleep better and some studies suggest it can improve your memory, too.
 Whether the last statement is true or not, running certainly has more benefits than drawbacks, and if you embark on the journey of becoming a runner, you won't regret it, on the contrary.

 Once you started running, you will see and feel the benefits of it very soon.
 It is easy for runners to lose weight fast, as detailed below, but on top of that, running can also help you maintain weight loss easier, unlike 'just' going on a diet, for example.

 Read the below reasons if you need one last nudge to start running...